GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

-The platform team introduces you to the app's monitoring dashboards in the Google Cloud Console.
+The platform team introduces you to the app's Custom Monitoring Dashboards in the Google Cloud Console.
 The platform team's dashboards use metrics collected from the **movie-guru backend service**.

 - **Login Dashboard**: Tracks the health and efficiency of the user login process.
-- **Main Page Load Dashboard/ Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load**.
+- **Startup Dashboard**: Monitors the performance of the post-login, **Main Page Load**.
 - **Chat Dashboard**: Provides a comprehensive view of user interactions with the chatbot, including engagement, sentiment, and response times.

-> [!NOTE]
-> Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
+> **Note**: Metrics in the dashboards may appear blocky because we’re simulating load with only a few users.
 Achieving smoother graphs generally requires a larger user load.

 ### Description

 **Make guesses for this exercise whenever you don't have real information to go on.**

-1. **Browse existing dashboards**
+1. **Browse the existing dashboards**
-   - Find them at **Google Cloud Monitoring \> Dashboards \> Custom Dashboards**.
 1. **Assess user experience**
      - Based on the metrics and your own experience, describe how users likely perceive the app's performance.
 1. Note down which aspects of the app need serious improvement.